Mildred Muhammad: Advocacy and public speaking

-Mildred Muhammad has used her experiences to raise awareness about domestic violence, particularly focusing on the psychological and emotional aspects of abuse.
-She serves as a certified consultant for the U.S. Department of Justice’s Office for Victims of Crime. and frequently leads workshops and speaks at events addressing trauma recovery, support for victims, and strategies for preventing abuse.
+Mildred is a keynote speaker for U.S. Department of Justice’s Office for Victims of Crime, and CNN contributor.
+She travels occasionally to promote awareness for domestic abuse and prevention, frequently leading workshops and speaking at events on trauma recovery, victim support, and abuse prevention strategies.

-Her story has been featured in various media outlets, including interviews on major news networks and documentaries, shedding light on the intersection of domestic violence and broader societal issues.
+Her story has been featured in various media outlets, including interviews on news networks and documentaries.